baodrate/obsidian-timestampy/README.md

 # Timestampy

-An obsidian plugin to track last modified and created dates of notes.
+An obsidian plugin to track last modified and created dates of notes